esper-io/console_docs/docs/dashboard/components.md

 ## Dashboard components

-The dashboard mainly hosts the status panel.
+The Dashboard mainly hosts the status panel.
 It also has a section to display the recent pipeline activities.
 It has other static components like the navigation menu on the left.
 The top-right corner has quick links to the Esper Console documentation and the Learning Center.